 That’s right, bulldoggers.
 With resistance bands, our brand of high-energy yoga just got even better.

 Resistance bands can be incorporated into almost any workout for an added challenge, and luckily, yoga is no exception.
-According to the National Institute for Fitness & Sport, resistance bands offer a wide range of benefits.
+According to the National Institute for Fitness & Sport, yoga with resistance bands offers a wide range of benefits.
 Most obviously, of course, they offer extra tension and resistance (well, duh) to other motions, prompting your muscles to work a little harder.

 Per NIFS, resistance bands also allow you to take advantage of a full range of motion in your exercises.
 Workout moves with resistance bands tend to be much less limiting than workout moves that use free weights or other weight machines, and exercising within a wider range of motion helps reduce the risk of injury.

 If you’re looking to add a fun twist to your yoga practice, resistance bands are also a really convenient, manageable way to go!
-They’re easy to store, pack, and travel with, so you can incorporate them whether you’re in your yoga flow in our Boulder studio, Main Line studio, or the comfort of your living room (hello, online yoga!).
+They’re easy to store, pack, and travel with, so you can incorporate them whether you’re in your yoga flow in our Main Line studios or the comfort of your living room (hello, online yoga!).

 Ready to start incorporating resistance bands into your yoga routine so you can reap those benefits?
 Start with these three moves.